vespinola/attentive-ios-sdk/README.md

 ```
 ---

-The SDK allows custom events to be sent using `ATTNCustomEvent,` where type is the event name and the properties is a dictionary(`[String: String]`) with the information to populate the message to the subscribers dynamically.
+The SDK allows custom events to be sent using `ATTNCustomEvent,` where type is the event name and the properties is a dictionary(`[String: String]`) with the information to populate dynamic content in the message to subscribers.

 #### Swift